Have you ever wondered what muscles do you use when cycling?

 5. Cycling is good for mental health

 Suffering from stress, depression, or anxiety?
 Consider cycling!
+Cycling works wonders on improving mental health.
 Not only does it help you stay in the moment and improve concentration by focusing on your cadence or route – research shows it can also benefit cognitive functioning.

 In particular, a study found that older adults who practice outdoor cycling experienced improved well-being.
 Learning a new skill like cycling can also increase self-confidence and help seniors enjoy nature while exercising at the same time.

 Surprisingly, older adults aren’t the only ones benefiting from cycling.
 Young commuters can reduce stress if they choose bicycles over other means of transportation.